selabhvl/dat250public-2019/progassign1/progassign1.md

 The domain model shows the required concepts of the application and their relations.
 These are in this case *Users*, *Addresses* and *Phone Numbers*.
 These objects are stored in the database.
 Classes that encode application logic and helper classes are not part of the domain model.

-The OpenPhoneBook application requires concepts shown in the figure below.
+The OpenPhoneBook application requires the concepts shown in the figure below.
 User names (uname) should be unique and passwords should be mandatory.

 ![](assets/domainmodel.png)